 On the other hand, if you know that you will keep your loan for a longer period of time, discount points may make more sense.
 Even though you pay more at closing, you will save more over the lifetime of your loan by making lower monthly payments.

 At Reali Loans, we offer lower rates, faster closings, and happier homeowners.
-The average Reali Loans customer will save $20,000 over the life of their loan versus our competitors.
-Learn more today.
+Our average loans customer will save $20,000 over the life of their loan versus our competitors.
+Learn more finding the best home loan today.